fac-13/PLHH-ToDo/README.md

 ## How we've done it

 ### Day one
 Before lunch: we all reviewed the skeleton code 💀to try and make sense of it.
-We decided we would try to tackle the logic.js tasks before the end of the day.
+One person made the remote git repo, uploaded the skeleton code, did `npm install` and updated the `package.json` file.
+We then decided we would try to tackle the logic.js tasks before the end of the day.

 Our group split up into two pairs and one pair focused on the ```addTodo``` function, whilst the other pair focused on the `deleteTodo` function.
 After we finished, we explained what we did to the other pair.
 We used the TDD methodology and tried to include edge casees too 👍